 To give you a sense of how insane it is, there is an entire city in Rajasthan, a decent sized state in a very populous country, dedicated to bringing students in every year purely to prepare them for the entrance examinations.

 How many students?
 150,000 every single year.
 That's an economy of half a billion dollars.
 In India where the per capita income is $2k.
 A significant percentage of these students actually take an entire year or more out of their school to focus on the entrance exams.

 So, clearly the exam has utility.
 There has to be a way to select the top echelon of students to study at the most elite institute in the country.
 But is the exam actually helpful?
 How do we select the best?

 The reason this is important is self evident.
 Hiring the best is an incredibly important decision, perhaps the most important, for pretty much everyone.
 This holds true for creeds as wide as Tyler Cowen and Steve Jobs.

-In any examination there is an average mark that a student gets if she wrote it, say, ten times.
+In any examination there is an average mark that a student will get if she wrote it, say, ten times.
 Let's call that their true mean.
 In any individual examination there's also a chance of her either screwing up or doing crazy well.
-That'd the variance.
+That's the variance.
 In most exams, if they're one-offs, you want to ideally find the true means and minimise variance.